Return of the Heyes Captcha

 It isn’t perfect because the data it uses sometimes is corrupted or creates sentences that don’t make sense.
 So that could be why you were experiencing problems.

-8. Arnold Daniels wrote:
+8. Arnold Daniels writes:

 This can be quite a challenge for people who aren’t native English speakers.

-9. Gareth Heyes wrote:
+9. Gareth Heyes writes:

 Yes I am currently creating a new CAPTCHA that will accommodate everyone.
 Stay tuned for my next release, I can’t release any details yet but I shouldn’t imagine it will be far off.